fat-potato-uk/rest-demo-2e/README.md

 private EmployeeManager employeeManager;
 ```

-This allows us to mock out calls in the `EmployeeManager` now as if it were a mock.
+This allows us to mock out calls in the `EmployeeManager` now as if it were a `Mock`.
 For example:

 ```
 @Test